ClickHouse/ClickHouse/docs/en/query_language/dicts/external_dicts_dict_sources.md

 An external dictionary can be connected from many different sources.

-If dictionary configured using xml-file, the configuration looks like this:
+If dictionary is configured using xml-file, the configuration looks like this:

 ```xml
 <yandex>